 We have hit with every little kid bat in the market over the past 4 years.
 Here we dissect some of our favorites.
 This is, in effect, our Best Bat for 7 year-olds.
+It is a subset of our article on best bats.
 Our intent is to update it often as new bats are released that fill this very adorable niche.
 In short, our current favorite bat for a 7-year-old is the 26 or 27-inch 2016 DeMarini CF8 Junior Big Barrel.
 This little guy packs a serious punch, handles very well, and gives top end performance even at tough pitch speeds.

 The best pricing we could find is on Amazon for the CF8 JBB.
 At the time of this writing the bat is $129.